tommy4317/todo-app/README.md

-A simple ToDo App using HTML, CSS, and JS
+A simple ToDo App with a fun fall away feature.
+Built with HTML, CSS, and JS